-Figure 2: Number of miles walked per person per year in England by age between 2002 and 2015 (DfT, 2015a).

-Although the number of cycling trips has remained broadly constant in recent years, the average distance cycled per person has increased (+26% since 1995/97), as has average cycle trip length in minutes (+36%).
-Cycling accounts for 0.8% of all miles and 1.85% of trips undertaken across all ages.
-For older people cycling accounts for fewer miles and trips per person, especially for those aged 70 and over.
-For 60-69 year olds, cycling accounts for 0.73% of all miles and 1.74% of all trips and for 70 year olds, cycling accounts for 0.31% of all miles and 0.66% of all trips per person per year.
-Significantly fewer miles are cycled per person per year for those aged over 70 in the UK compared to the average across all age groups (see figure 3).
+For older people cycling accounts for fewer miles and trips per person across all European countries, especially for those aged 70 and over.
 Distance cycled per person per year in England was 15 miles for those over the age of 70, 52 miles for 60-69 year olds and 53 miles across all age groups.
-Number of miles cycled per person per year has increased over the past 13 years for 60-69 year olds, but not so for the 70+ age group (DfT, 2015a; figure 3).
-Despite low amount of cycling in the 60+ age groups, it is worth noting that over a quarter of British 60-69 year olds own a bicycle (27%) and 17% report having ridden a bicycle during the last year (Jones et al., 2016).
-In the United Kingdom, older people who own and use a bicycle are more likely to be wealthier white males (Jones et al., 2016).
+Number of miles cycled per person per year has increased over the past 13 years for 60-69 year olds, but not so for the 70+ age group (DfT, 2015a).
+Despite a low amount of cycling in the 60+ age groups, it is worth noting that over a quarter of British 60-69 year olds own a bicycle (27%) and 17% report having ridden a bicycle during the last year (Jones et al., 2016).
+In the United Kingdom, older people who own and use a bicycle are more likely to be wealthy, white and male (Jones et al., 2016).
 In addition, older people living in rural areas cycle three times as far as those in urban areas (Jones et al., 2016).

-Figure 3: Number of miles cycled per person per year in England by age (after DfT, 2015a).

 The amount of cycling in the UK among the older (and indeed the younger) population are low compared to other northern European countries.
-For example, cycling accounts for 23 per cent of trips made by older people in the Netherlands, 15 per cent in Denmark and 9 per cent in Germany (Pucher & Buehler, 2012).
+For example, cycling accounts for 23 per cent of trips made by older people in the Netherlands, 15 per cent in Denmark and 9 per cent in Germany, against less than 1% in the United Kingdom (Pucher & Buehler, 2012; DfT, 2015a).

 Walking and road user safety

 In the UK, people over the age of 70 make up 11.8% of the population (ONS, 2015), and account for around 8% of pedestrian activity (DfT, 2015a,b).
-Older people also account for a staggering 42.8% of all pedestrian fatalities: 191 deaths from 446 in total (DfT, 2015a,b).
+Older people also account for a staggering 42.8% of all pedestrian fatalities: 191 deaths from 446 across all age groups in total (DfT, 2015a,b).
 That means almost half the pedestrians killed on roads come from just over 11% of the population.
 Countries that have more stringent licence renewal process for older drivers, can face an increase in the number of road traffic related injuries and deaths with older people, as people switch from the car to being a pedestrian (Mitchell, 2013).

 A look at police data, collected at the scene of road collisions in Britain, shows that failure to judge vehicle speed is a significant factor in older people’s road collisions as pedestrians (DfT, 2015b).
 This correlates with data in Australia (Job, 1998), France (Domnes, et al., 2014), the Netherlands (Dijkstra, & Bos, 1997) and several other countries (See PROMISING, 2001).
 Generally, older pedestrians look less at traffic and accept significantly smaller gaps in traffic when crossing the road than younger pedestrians.
-Looking at the barriers to walking for older people as discussed by themselves may help reveal where safety improvements can occur.
+Looking at the barriers to walking for older people may help reveal where safety improvements can occur.